HenrikErlandsson/AmiLiveFloppy/README.md

 - A separate file browser which allows creating, copying, renaming, deleting, and setting the flags of files, relabeling floppy disks, and editing files in text and hexadecimal, with a monitor function.

 # Release
-The GitHub release will take the form of a live floppy image containing the bootblock and the utility programs.
+The GitHub release will be a live floppy image containing the bootblock and the utility programs.